Plots

 Clear communication avoids client errors

-Client's Obligation to Provide Information
+Client's Duty to Provide Information

 The client has the duty to provide all relevant information and documents.
 Clear communication regarding the required documents is advisable to avoid delays and errors.
 Insufficient information can lead to misunderstandings and delays.